exercism/problem-specifications/exercises/twelve-days/description.md

 # Instructions

-Your task in this exercise is to write a method that returns the lyrics of the song: "The Twelve Days of Christmas."
+Your task in this exercise is to write code that returns the lyrics of the song: "The Twelve Days of Christmas."

-"The Twelve Days of Christmas" is a common Christmas carol.
+"The Twelve Days of Christmas" is a common English Christmas carol.
 Each subsequent verse of the song builds on the previous verse.

-The lyrics your method returns should _exactly_ match the text shown below.
+The lyrics your code returns should _exactly_ match the full song text shown below.

-# The Twelve Days Of Christmas
+## The Twelve Days Of Christmas

 ```text
 On the first day of Christmas my true love gave to me: a Partridge in a Pear Tree.